lin-o-a/debugging-signal-nucleo-L552ZE-Q/README.md

 # Lab Notes: Configuring Signal Outputs and Header Intricacies on Nucleo-L552ZE-Q

 ## Objective
-To interpret raw digital signals into a human-readable format, I set out to identify pins on the NUCLEO-L552ZE-Q capable of transmitting data (`GPIO_Output` / `USART_TX`) and verify them using a logic analyzer and PulseView.
+To interpret raw digital signals into a human-readable format, I set out to identify pins on the NUCLEO-L552ZE-Q capable of transmitting data (`GPIO_Output` / `USART_TX`) and verify them using a logic analyser and PulseView.

+---

+## Note on code files:
+The main code is in C programming language files in a standard function called "main".
+Each file is independent of other C files.
+The projects were created in STM32CubeMX as projects without TrustZone(to configure the pins), then opened in STM32CubeIDE(to transmit data or toggle the pins).

 ---